ldbc/ldbc_spb_bm_1.0_deprecated/readme.md

   * ***validateQueryResults*** - validate correctness of results for editorial and aggregate operations against a validation dataset. *Requires phases : loadOntologies, loadDatasets.*
   * ***warmUp*** - runs the aggregation agents for *warmupPeriodSeconds* seconds, results are not collected. *Requires phases : loadOntologies, loadDatasets, generateCreativeWorks (optional), loadCreativeWorks (optional).*
   * ***runBenchmark*** - runs the benchmark for *benchmarkRunPeriodSeconds* seconds, results are collected.
 Editorial and aggregation agents are run simultaneously. *Requires phases : loadOntologies, loadDatasets, generateCreativeWorks (optional), loadCreativeWorks (optional).*
+  * ***runBenchmarkOnlineReplicationAndBackup*** - benchmark is measuring performance under currently ongoing backup process.
+Verifies that certain conditions are met such as milestone points at which backup has been started.
+Requires additional implementation of provided shell script files (/data/enterprise/scripts) for using vendor's specific command for backup. *Requires phases : loadOntologies, loadDatasets, generateCreativeWorks (optional), loadCreativeWorks (optional).
+Also making a full backup prior to running the benchmark for later restore point.*

 * Conformance Validation Phase
     To be run independently on a new repository (using OWL2-RL rule-set).
 Required phase before running : *loadOntologies*.
 No data generation and loading is required.